greenelab/deep-review/sections/04_study.md

 Deep learning applied to gene expression data is in its infancy but the future is bright.
 Many hypotheses can now be interrogated because of increasing amounts of data and new developing technologies.
-For exampe, there is a growing appreciation for the large impact of disease heterogeneity on research and treatment strategies for disease.
-New technologies are being developed, such as single cell RNAseq and high throughput flourescence based imaging.
+For example, there is a growing appreciation for the large impact of disease heterogeneity on research and treatment strategies for disease.
+New technologies are being developed, such as single cell RNA-seq and high throughput fluorescence based imaging.
 These technologies are growing in popularity and will provide increasingly novel perspectives with respect to how cellular and spatial heterogeneity impacts gene expression coordination within a sample.
-Deep learning is already well established in the image processing community, so the marriage of flourescence based imaging techniques and deep learning is natural.
+Deep learning is already well established in the image processing community, so the marriage of fluorescence based imaging techniques and deep learning is natural.
 In general, as the flow of gene expression data increases, the quality and types of questions deep learning can address is poised to improve.